klardotsh/dotfiles/README.md

 sees a fair bit of use at home as well.
 Hardware-wise, it's a Dell XPS 13 (9370) with an i5-8250U, 16GB RAM, and an internal panel resolution of 1920x1080.
 At work, it's plugged into a Pluggable USB-C dock, various peripherals, and a curved Dell 3440x1440 monitor.
-Software-wise, it runs AwesomeWM (Xorg) on Arch Linux.
+Software-wise, it runs Sway (Wayland) on Arch Linux - though I may end up back on i3 (Xorg) to match the desktop (below).

 ### gravity
-This is my gaming desktop (i5-6600K, 32GB RAM, GTX 1070, 3440x1440), running
+This is The Beast, my desktop.
+Ryzen 2700X at 4.2GHz, 32GB DDR4-3200, Vega 56,
-AwesomeWM (Xorg) on Arch Linux.
+3440x1440+2560x1080 screens.
+Running i3 (Xorg) on Arch Linux.
 It was named after the fantastic Bullet For My Valentine album I had playing when I realized this machine, at the time, had no hostname, several months after being installed.
 Oops.

 Other interesting software on this rig are mostly related to gaming and/or
 streaming: Lutris, DXVK, OBS, etc. Yes, I can run just about any Windows game on